AdnanMuhib/Expressive-Express/README.md

 - Pug as Template Engine
 - PostgreSql as Database
 - Sequelize for NodeJS as ORM
+- Ajax calls for CRUD operations
+- Making Re-Usable Layout Files in Pug
+- Styling the application using ``Bootstrap 4.3``

 ## Setup Guide
 - Install ``Node >= v10.0``